 How to cook with chillies

-Ancho chillies need to be rehydrated before you can eat them which you can do by covering with boilling water for 20 mins, then drain and chop the chilli removing the seeds and stalk.
-They are one of the mildest chillies, but they add a fruity, smoky finish to your meals and work well in Mexican-themed dishes.
+Ancho chillies are some of the mildest chillies on the scale.
+They are usually sold as a paste, powder or dried, and in that case will need to be rehydrated before you can eat them, which you can do by covering them with boiling water for 20 mins.
+Drain the water then chop the chilli, removing the seeds and stalk.
+This dark black-red chilli will add a fruity, smoky finish to your meals and works well in Mexican dishes.

-Serving suggestion: This versatile chilli can be added to chilli con carne, bolognese, salsa, mayonnaise and guacamole.
+Serving suggestion: This versatile chilli can be added to chilli con carne, enchiladas, bolognese, salsa, mayonnaise to make a hot sauce, and guacamole.

 Spice rating: In general, ancho chillies have a rating of 1,000 to 2,000 on the Scoville Heat Scale for Chilli Peppers.

 This iconic chilli can now be found across the globe, but it first originated in Mexico.
 Its mild heat and herbaceous flavour makes it a great choice for lots of dishes.
 Opt for the red variety if you want a slightly sweeter taste.
 You can buy either variety fresh or pickled, and sliced, depending on your recipe.

 Serving suggestion: Try adding jalapenos to Mexican dishes such as fajitas, enchiladas and tacos.